shaiguitar/resque_stuck_queue/README.md

 ## Usage

-Configure it first:
+Configure it first.
+Optional settings are below.
+You'll most likely at the least want to tune `:handler`,`:heartbeat` and `:trigger_timeout` settings.

 <pre>
+handler:
+	set to what gets triggered when resque-stuck-queue will detect the latest heartbeat is older than the trigger_timeout time setting.
+	Example:
+	Resque::StuckQueue.config[:handler] = proc { |queue_name, lagtime| send_email('queue #{queue_name} isnt working, aaah the daemons') }

+heartbeat:
-# how often to push that 'heartbeat' job to refresh the latest time it worked.
+	set to how often to push that 'heartbeat' job to refresh the latest time it worked.
+	Example:
 	Resque::StuckQueue.config[:heartbeat] = 5.minutes

-# since there is an realistic and acceptable lag for job queues, set this to how much you're
-# willing to accept between the current time and when the last hearbeat job went through.
-#
-# take the heartbeat into consideration when setting this (it will fire 10 hours + 5 minutes with above heartbeat).
+trigger_timeout:
+	set to how much of a resque work lag you are willing to accept before being notified. note: take the :heartbeat setting into account when setting this timeout.
+	Example:
-Resque::StuckQueue.config[:trigger_timeout] = 10.hours
+	Resque::StuckQueue.config[:trigger_timeout] = 55.minutes

-# what gets triggered when resque-stuck-queue will detect the latest heartbeat is older than the trigger_timeout time set above.
-#
-# triggering will update the key, so you'll have to wait the trigger_timeout again
-# in order for it to trigger again even if workers are still stale.
-Resque::StuckQueue.config[:handler] = proc { |queue_name| send_email("queue #{queue_name} isnt working, aaah the daemons") }
+redis:
+	set the Redis instance StuckQueue will use

+heartbeat_key:
-# optional, in case you want to set your own name for the key that will be used as the last good hearbeat time
+	optional, name of keys to keep track of the last good resque heartbeat time
-# note this will be namespaced under the specific queue it's monitoring, for eg "app:name-the-refresh-key-as-you-please"
-Resque::StuckQueue.config[:global_key] = "name-the-refresh-key-as-you-please"

-# optional, monitor specific queues you want to send a heartbeat/monitor
-Resque::StuckQueue.config[:queues] = [:app, :high, :my_custom_queue_name]

-# optional, if you want the resque-stuck-queue threads to explicitly raise, default is false
-Resque::StuckQueue.config[:abort_on_exception] = true
+logger:

-# optional, pass a logger.
+	optional, pass a Logger.
 Default a ruby logger will be instantiated.
 Needs to respond to that interface.
-Resque::StuckQueue.config[:logger] = Logger.new($stdout)

-# optional, pass a redis.
-Resque::StuckQueue.config[:redis] = Redis.new
+queues:
+	optional, monitor specific queues you want to send a heartbeat/monitor to. default is :app

+abort_on_exception:
+	optional, if you want the resque-stuck-queue threads to explicitly raise, default is false

+refresh_job:
-# optional, your own custom refresh job. below has an example.
+	optional, your own custom refreshing job. if you are using something other than resque
-Resque::StuckQueue.config[:refresh_job] = proc { your_own_enqueue_refreshing_global_key }
 </pre>

 Then start it: